Why Are My Concussion Symptoms Getting Worse? Causes & Solutions

 Yes, post-concussion symptoms can get worse before they get better.
 While some people experience a steady improvement, others may notice that certain symptoms—such as headaches, dizziness, brain fog, or fatigue—fluctuate or even intensify weeks or months after the initial injury.
 Here’s why this can happen:

-Exercise-induced concussion symptoms – If your nervous system isn’t functioning properly, exertion can trigger dizziness, headaches, or brain fog.
+• Exercise-induced symptoms – When the nervous system is dysregulated, exertion can trigger dizziness, headaches, or brain fog.

 If your symptoms are worsening, it’s important to identify the underlying cause and adjust your recovery approach accordingly.